lonelyStar211/FB_FANN/README.md

 fb_FANN.zip is source of the translation from C to FreeBasic

-inc and samples are the headers and sample code for Windows and Linux
+inc and samples are the FreeBasic headers and sample code for Windows and Linux

 Tested on Windows 7 32 bit and on Linux 64 bit OS with FBC 1.09.0